EXCHANGE CONTROL REGULATIONS IN THAILAND

 b.
 Portfolio Investment Abroad

 (1) Institutional investors, namely Government Pension Fund, Social Security Fund, provident funds, mutual funds (excluding private funds), securities companies, insurance companies, specialized financial institutions, Thai juristic persons with assets of at least THB 5,000 million and companies listed in the Stock Exchange of Thailand are allowed to invest in foreign securities without limit.
 Such investment shall not exceed the limit set by the supervisory authority, directors or managements of each institutional investor.

 (2) Other investors can invest in foreign securities through private funds or securities companies without limit provided that such investment shall be subject to the guidelines of and not exceed the limit set by the Securities and Exchange Commission.

 (1) Outward remittances to Thai emigrants who are permanent residents abroad provided that funds are derived from their own assets, from their families or relatives, or from their inheritances are allowed up to USD 1 million per recipient per year for each purpose.
 Fund transfers to public for donation are allowed up to USD 1 million per person per year.

-(2) Purchase of shares of related companies abroad under employee benefit plans is allowed up to USD 1 million per person per year.
+(2) Purchase of shares, warrants and options of related companies abroad under employee benefit plans is allowed up to USD 1 million per person per year.